-Pursuant to an agreement to be entered into on the date of this prospectus, our initial stockholders, our sponsor (and/or our sponsor's designees) and their permitted transferees can demand that we register the founder shares, the private warrants, the underlying securities and any securities issued upon conversion of working capital loans.
+Pursuant to an agreement to be entered into on the date of this prospectus, our initial stockholders, our sponsor (and/or our sponsor's designees) and their permitted transferees can demand that we register the founder shares, the private warrants and the underlying securities.
 We will bear the cost of registering these securities.
 The registration and availability of such a significant number of securities for trading in the public market may have an adverse effect on the market price of our shares of common stock.
 In addition, the existence of the registration rights may make our initial business combination more costly or difficult to conclude.
 This is because the stockholder of the target business may increase the equity stake they seek in the combined entity or ask for more cash consideration to offset the negative impact on the market price of our shares of common stock that is expected when the securities owned by our sponsor, holders of our private units or their respective permitted transferees are registered.
+Chardan Capital Markets LLC and its related persons may not, with respect to the private warrants purchased by Rosedale Park, LLC, (i) have more than one demand registration right at our expense, (ii) exercise their demand registration rights more than five (5) years from the effective date of the registration statement of which this prospectus forms a part, as long as Chardan Capital Markets LLC or any of its related persons are beneficial owners of private placement warrants.